 -- SQL Server SELECT Statement Example USE [SQL Server Tutorials] GO SELECT * FROM [Customer]

 - It will retrieve all the columns from the Table.
-Most of the times we don’t require all the column in a table.
+Most of the time, we do not require all the columns in a table.

-- It will select the columns in default order.
-Sometimes we may need to change the columns order while displaying them.
+- It will select the columns in the default order.
+Sometimes we may need to change the order of the columns while displaying them.

 - If there are any changes made in the underlying table (Reordering Columns, Removing or Adding Columns) will not reflect the Views created using SELECT *.

-NOTE: Please don’t use SQL SELECT * FROM statement in real-time even if you want to retrieve all the columns present in a table.
+NOTE: Please don’t use SQL SELECT * FROM statement in real-time even to retrieve all the columns present in a table.

-The second approach, Placing all the column names after the SQL SELECT keyword.
-For instance, the above statement is written as:
+The second approach, Placing all the column names after the SELECT keyword.
+For instance, the above statement is the same as: